sswingle/statistical-diagnosis/README.md

 # statistical_diagnosis
-Based on location and symptoms, quickly estimate your odds have having the coronavirus or a different illness
+Based on location and symptoms, quickly estimate your odds of having the Coronavirus or a different illness.